-- ☐ Set up training space.
+- Set up training space.
 The training room can be set up in many different ways.

-The recommended arrangement is a circle or a U shape so participants can see and interact with one another - ☐ Pens, pencils, paper for participants - □ A copy of the DPC Brochure Decreasing Conflict & Building Bridges for each participant (The toolbox has eight brochures, so you might need to make more copies before the session) - ☐ Handout #1, Common Patient Concerns (at the back of this module) - Blank flip chart for taking group notes.
-If no flip chart is available, then use $8^{1}/{2}x11$ inch paper or a dry-erase board - ☐ Prepare and post this information well before the participants enter the room (see diagram below): - Module title - Purpose of training - Activities
+The recommended arrangement is a circle or a U-shape, so participants can see and interact with one another - Pens, pencils, and paper for participants - A copy of the DPC Brochure Decreasing Conflict & Building Bridges for each participant (The Toolbox includes eight brochures, so you might need to make more copies before the session) - □ Handout #1, Common Patient Concerns (at the back of this module) - Blank flip chart for taking group notes.
+If no flip chart is available, then use 81⁄2x11-inch paper or a dry-erase board - Prepare and post this information well before the participants enter the room (see diagram below): - Module title - Purpose of training - Activities

-Purpose: To identify some of the most common concerns and solutions we've experienced on our own dialysis unit
+Purpose: To identify some of the most common concerns and solutions we've experienced in our dialysis unit